-She was one of three siblings and was very close to her father.
-Her father describes her as spunky and affectionate.
+She was one of three siblings and was very close to her father, who described her as spunky and affectionate.
 As a young child, she had been a member of the Communist Pioneers.
 She was studying Accounting and Planning at the time of her death.
-On November 1993 she had married Daniel Erick, who was going with his family on the tugboat.
+In 1993, she had married Daniel Erick, who was planning to go with his family on the tugboat.
 Daniel survived.
 Her family had no idea she was planning to leave that day.
-The day after the incident, when they were told the tugboat had been sunk but survivors were brought back, they searched frantically for her - at the hospital, at State Security headquarters, and elsewhere.
-After not getting any answers, they finally lost hope.
+The day after the incident, when they were told the tugboat had been sunk but that survivors had been brought back.
+They searched frantically for her - at the hospital, State Security headquarters, and elsewhere.
+After getting no answers, they finally lost hope.

 Rigoberto Feu González Age: 31.
-Born January 7, 1963.
+Born January 7.
+1963.

 Resident of Calle 25 # 8816 entre F y G. Cojímar.

 Habana del Este.
 Ciudad Habana.

-Parents: Candida González Morales and Rigoberto Feu Rodríguez.
+Parents: Candida González Morales and Rigoberto Feu

+Rodríguez.

 "Riguito" was born the second of three siblings.
-At an early age he became active with the Communist Pioneers and remained very involved until the age of eighteen.
+At an early age, he became active with the Communist Pioneers and remained very involved until the age of eighteen.
 His mother says he would sometimes come home with awards given to exemplary members.
 During his mandatory military service, he became a barber and learned how to drive.
 Afterwards, he went to school to obtain a hairstyling license, after which he worked at several barbershops and hair salons.
 Though he was married to Marilyn Fernández Gomez at the time of his death, he had previously had a child, David, with another woman.
 His wife, Marilyn, was supposed to accompany him on the tugboat, but because her daughter had broken a foot two days before the trip, she stayed behind.